Servideska/HPC/doc.zih.tu-dresden.de/docs/software/spec.md

 SPEChpc2021 is a benchmark suite developed by the Standard Performance Evaluation Corporation (SPEC) for the evaluation of various, heterogeneous HPC systems.
 Documentation and released benchmark results can be found on their [web page](https://www.spec.org/hpc2021/).
-In fact, our system 'Taurus' (partition `haswell`) is the benchmark's reference system denoting a score of 1.
+In fact, our system *Taurus* (partition `haswell`) is the benchmark's reference system and thus represents the baseline score.

 The tool includes nine real-world scientific applications (see [benchmark table](https://www.spec.org/hpc2021/docs/result-fields.html#benchmarks))